 Instant Pot Beef Bourguignon cooked with red wine, vegetables and seasonings turns out amazingly tender and flavorful!
-You’ve gotta’ give this a whirl.
+Using beef tips or stew meat in a rich and thick sauce you will get the same bold flavors using your Crockpot Express or Ninja Foodi too.

-Instant Pot Beef Bourguignon may come off as an expensive or difficult dish to make.
+Pressure cooker Instant Pot Beef Bourguignon may come off as an expensive or difficult dish to make.
 It’s not!
 If you’ve always wanted to make this Julia Child dish this will make you a pro.
-This and many other easy Instant Pot recipes are here for you to try on The Typical Mom blog. (affiliate links present)
+This and many other easy Instant Pot recipes are here for you to try on The Typical Mom blog. (affiliate links present, originally published 3/20)

 What is the best cut of meat for beef bourguignon?